- Pets and Animals»

 - Wild game: There is a huge variety of wild game that you can feed your dog.
 Your region will greatly influence what you have available to you, however dogs can eat anything from large prey such as elk, caribou, and deer to the smallest of rodents including squirrels and mice.
 They can also eat prey such as pheasant, chicken, turkey, and quail.
 This is by no means an all inclusive list, but rather gives you a general idea of what you can feed to your dog.

-* If you don't know where your wild game is coming from it is important to double check for shot as lead can cause major issues for your dog including but not limited to lead poisoning.
+* If you don't know where your wild game is coming from it is important to double check for shot (bullets), as lead can cause major issues for your dog including but not limited to lead poisoning.
 It is also recommended to freeze your wild game for at least a month to kill any possible parasites.
 If you know where your meat is coming from however, freezing is not always necessary.
-Not all diseases are going to die off by freezing, so if you suspect chronic wasting disease for example you are going to have to cook the meat before feeding to your dog.
+Not all diseases are going to die off by freezing, so if you suspect chronic wasting disease for example you are going to want to throw out the meat, as this disease can not be killed by freezing or cooking.

 - Pork Products: It is still widely debated about whether or not pork and all by products are harmful or okay for your dog, however as a general rule pork is okay.
 It is best to avoid or limit the highly fatty pork products such as bacon or loins as these products can cause gastrointestinal problems.
-Lean cuts of pork such as the tenderloin are fine served raw or cooked as long as they are handled properly.
+Lean cuts of pork such as the tenderloin are fine served raw or cooked as long as they are handled properly and cooked without spices.

 - Fish: Salmon in particular is a great source of protein and Omega 3's.
 Salmon needs to be cooked before serving as it contains many harmful parasites when served raw.
 Other fish that can be served to dogs include: trout, pike, walleye, flounder, and arctic char.
 Be sure to remove all bones and do not season the fish when feeding to your dog.
 Tuna in small amounts can be okay, but I advise closely monitoring your dog's tuna intake as tuna is high in mercury and should not be eaten often.
 Canned tuna is generally better.